SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 ### Recap
 We published messages to the consumer input queue hosted on our Solace Broker.
 We observed KEDA and HPA scale the application based on the message spool size from 0 to 10 replicas, and back down to 0 replicas after the input queue was cleared.

-Negative
+> aside negative
-: The solace-consumer should have scaled back down from its maximum of 10 back down to 0 replicas
+> The solace-consumer should have scaled back down from its maximum of 10 back down to 0 replicas

 ## Modify HPA Behavior